United States Army enlisted rank insignia: 1948–1956

-In 1948, the pay grades were broken up into seven "E" (enlisted and non-commissioned officer), two "W" (warrant officer), and eleven "O" (officer) grades.
+With the Career Compensation Act of October 12, 1949, the pay grades were broken up into seven "E" (enlisted and non-commissioned officer), four "W" (warrant officer), and eight "O" (officer) grades.
 The technician's ranks were abolished and were absorbed into their equivalent line ranks.
-The rank of private was divided into the ranks of private (Grade E7), private second class (Grade E6), and private first class (Grade E5).
+The rank of private was divided into two ranks of private (Grade E1 and Grade E2), and private first class (Grade E3).
 Corporal was regraded as Grade E4.
-Sergeant (Grade E3) was a career soldier rank and its former three-chevron insignia was abolished and replaced with the three chevrons and an arc of the rank of staff sergeant.
-The rank of staff sergeant was discontinued and the rank of technical sergeant (Grade E2) was renamed sergeant first class.
-The rank of first sergeant (Grade E1) was absorbed into the senior rank of master sergeant (Grade E1).
+Sergeant (Grade E5) was a career soldier rank and its former three-chevron insignia was abolished and replaced with the three chevrons and an arc of the rank of staff sergeant.
+The rank of staff sergeant was discontinued and the rank of technical sergeant (Grade E6) was renamed sergeant first class.
+The ranks of first sergeant and master sergeant were placed in (Grade E7).

-Also in 1948, the old buff-on-blue insignia was abolished.
+In 1948, the old olive on blue insignia was abolished.
 In their place was a new system of smaller (2 inches wide) and narrower chevrons and arcs that were instead differenced by color called the "Goldenlite" system - with subdued dark blue stripes on bright yellow backing for combat arms and yellow stripes on dark blue for support arms.
 They were not popular.
 Combat-arm NCOs found their stripes were hard to identify unless the viewer was very close, making it hard to rally and lead troops.
 Support-arm NCOs found their stripes too small to be easily seen at a distance, making it hard to tell their seniority at a glance.
 When the US Army entered the Korean War, it was found that troops in combat abandoned the new insignia.
-They either used the support arm stripes, purchased the old larger buff-on-blue stripes from post exchanges or Army / Navy stores, or used hand-cut or tailor-made copies.
+They either used the support arm stripes, purchased the old larger olive-on-blue stripes from post exchanges or Army / Navy stores, or used hand-cut or tailor-made copies.
 The small "Goldenlite" stripes were abandoned in February 1951 and the dark-blue-on-yellow insignia was abolished.
 Larger 3-inch-wide olive-drab-on-dark-blue stripes were adopted for servicemen.